shinn92dev/COMP1510_term_project/README.md

 ## Your name:

-Anthony (Seunghwan) Shin
+- Anthony (Seunghwan) Shin
-Momona Wada
+- Momona Wada

 ## Your student number:

-Anthony: A01299201
+- Anthony: A01299201
-Momo: A01348325
+- Momo: A01348325

 ## Your GitHub ID:

-Anthony: shinn92dev
+- Anthony: shinn92dev
-Momo: Momona-Wada
+- Momo: Momona-Wada

-## Any important comments you'd like to make about your work:
+## Game Story

+Welcome to our text-based adventure game!
+Embark on a thrilling journey as your character navigates through various locations in Japan.
+The goal is to become Japanese Emperor🦾, but I would say, it's not going to be very easy!
+You will encounter foes, quizzes.
+Please enjoy our map, and quizzes we made!!

+## Requirement
+To play the game, please download all the packages specified in requirements.txt.

+To fully enjoy the game, ensure you play it with a terminal prompt of sufficient height.
+This ensures a better display of maps, prompts, and other game-related information.
+Prepare for an exciting journey in this engaging text-based adventure!